Subdivision is the process of creating new parcels of land or altering existing property boundaries.

 What's involved in Processing a Subdivision Application

 The Subdivision Application Form contains a checklist outlining all of the required documents and plan criteria that must accompany a submission.
-All registered owners must sign the owners’ authorization.
+All registered owners must sign the owners’ authorization and if electing to have a separate representative to act on your behalf, please identify and sign as appropriate.
 Incomplete applications cannot be accepted.

 - Application Circulation and Review